davidc6/cs-knowledge/notes/compilers/compiler.md

 ## Back End

-Dealing with the target language

-    - e.g. ISA of CPU
-    - e.g. Some human-oriented programming languages
-    1. (Instruction) Selector -
+Focuses on dealing with mapping the target language (specifically IR) into the instruction set.
+The back end usually has the following components:

+- **(Instruction) Selector** - translates IR into the equivalent target processor ISA.
-    2. Scheduler - the execution order of operations must be selected by the _instruction scheduling_.
+- **Scheduler** - the execution order of operations must be selected by the _instruction scheduling_.
-    3. Allocator - the decision about which values should reside in registers at each point in the code is done by _register allocation_.
+- **Allocator** - the decision about which values should reside in registers at each point in the code is done by _register allocation_.

 ## Vocabulary